Ruben-Arushanyan/react-component-shell/website/docs/shell.md

 ---
 sidebar_position: 3
-title: 'class Shell'
+title: 'Shell'
 ---

-The **Shell** is a base class that provides the necessary methods and attributes for the class objects.
+The **Shell** is a base class that provides additional methods for state management.

 ## Import